Josefxl/Josefxl/README.md

 - Python
 - SQL
 - Tableau
-- Machine Learning
+- TensorFlow, Scikit-learn
-- Jupyter Notebook
+- Natural Language Processing

 <!--
 **Josefxl/Josefxl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.